-Our Board met seven times in 2019.
-Each of the directors, with the exception of Mr. Panayiotopoulos, attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees).
-All directors serving at the time of the 2019 Annual Meeting of Stockholders attended the 2019 Annual Meeting.
+Our Board met nine times in 2022.
+Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees) during 2022.
+All directors serving at the time of the 2022 Annual Meeting of Stockholders attended the 2021 Annual Meeting.
 We do not have a formal policy requiring members of the Board to attend our annual meetings.